Floating-Marine-Laboratory/Floating-Marine-Laboratory/README.md

 Hong Kong is a coastal city in the middle of the world's largest urban area -the Greater Bay- with over 70 million people.
 Hong Kong is also a biodiversity hotspot that needs to be preserved.
 HKU has a great ocean science faculty and easy access to the water.
 How will we design a new type of floating maritime laboratory that is safe, affordable, and environmentally friendly?

 You can read the brief [here](https://docs.google.com/document/d/1_F7JANGswgWiD_IbHQKolgqkZA33SZAd__AngIsY07o/edit).
 The nice looking landing page is [here](https://floating-marine-laboratory.github.io/Floating-Marine-Laboratory/).
+The Wiki with all the background research and process is [here](https://github.com/Floating-Marine-Laboratory/Floating-Marine-Laboratory/wiki).

 ## Course Objectives
 Pt 1: Research & Design